cerenhuryol/R-coding-practices/README.md

 * No space inside parentheses or square brackets: <code>mean(x)</code>, not <code>mean( x )</code>.

 ## Functions and Piping
 In R, you can define one function inside another, a concept related to metaprogramming.
 However, nesting multiple functions can become complex and error-prone.
 Using pipes helps break down operations into readable steps, improving both clarity and maintainability.
-The actual meaning of the pipes is: Pipes take the output of the function at the left and pass it as the first argument of the function at the right.
+Pipes take the output of the function at the left and pass it as the first argument of the function at the right.
 For example:

 ```R
   df$income_total %>%